Our Team

 Director

 Reading is very important to Mandy, but connecting with kids is just as much or more important.
-If you know Mandy, you know that’s HUGE!
 Mandy loves to be silly with kids–especially aged third grade and up, so it is great that she works with older kids.
 She’ll leave it to Ms. Lesa to deal with the sticky fingers and multiple hugs. 🙂

 Mandy has worked at the library since 2013 and has been director since 2022.
-Before that, she worked at a few places after graduating from Emporia State University, but when she started at the library, she knew she was home.
+When she started at the library, she knew she was home.

 Email Mandy at director@marysvillepubliclibrary.or